josxha/tgtg-alerts/README.md

 # Too Good To Go Alerts

+### Too Good To Go improved their bot detection.
+This tool doesn't work any longer.

 This tool is a self-hosted solution to receive Telegram notifications when your favorite marked stores have a new offer.

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/josxha/tgtg-alerts/build-docker.yml)